Skip to main content

 Class C

 Claim limits: Virginia bond claims are capped at $20,000 for any single transaction, with aggregate surety liability not exceeding $50,000.
 The bond must be issued for two years with an expiration date matching the license term.
-Class C contractors (projects under $10,000) have no bond requirement.
+Class C contractors (single contracts under $30,000) carry no bond or net-worth requirement -- the financial test begins at Class B.

 The Math Behind the Bond vs. Net Worth Decision